-A human trial of NMN has recently concluded, and the results are not impressive at all; however, this is perfectly fine because that was not the purpose of the study, and, despite the lackluster results, the study was a success!
+A human trial of the popular NMN supplement has recently concluded, and the results are not impressive at all.
+However, this is perfectly fine because that was not the purpose of the study, and, despite the lackluster results, the study was a success!

 This might sound strange, but perhaps the words of the study authors may make it a bit clearer why this is absolutely no cause for alarm.